-Base Currency: US Dollars (USD); Business Day: Every day when the following are o open for business: US Federal banks; andThe New York Stock Exchange ; With the exception of Christmas Day as observed by and veekday prior to and following the New York Stock Exchange; ard of Directors may from time Dealing Day / Non-Dealing Day: Dealing Day / Non-Dealing Day: Dealing Day means a Business Day, except where banks in Tai Japan, South Korea or Hong Kong or the Taipei Stock Exchang Tokyo Stock Exchange, the Korean Stock Exchange or the Kong Stock Exchange are expected not to be open for business A list outlining the expected No throughout the year is available in the section at wellington.com . - · In the event that an unexpected Nor Fund, this list will be updated as so an ad-hoc basis and specific com advance, where possible, to wellington.com, or via email. on as reasonably practicable on Dealing Deadline: The deadline for subscription, con to be received by the Transfer Ager Dealing Deadline (day) Dealing Deadline (time)
+- Easter Monday, May 1st, the weekday prior to and following Christmas Day as observed by the New York Stock Exchange; - o any such other days as the Board of Directors may from time to time determine;

+Dealing Day means a Business Day, except where banks in Taiwan, Japan, South Korea or Hong Kong or the Taipei Stock Exchange, the Tokyo Stock Exchange, the Korean Stock Exchange or the Hong Kong Stock Exchange are expected not to be open for business.

+A list outlining the expected Non-Dealing Days for the Fund throughout the year is available in the Investor Notices and Policies section at wellington.com.

+In the event that an unexpected Non-Dealing Day is called for the Fund, this list will be updated as soon as reasonably practicable on an ad-hoc basis and specific communications will be made in advance, where possible, to affected Shareholders on wellington.com, or via email.

+The deadline for subscription, conversion and redemption orders to be received by the Transfer Agent will be as follows:

+Dealing Deadline (day) Dealing Deadline (time)

-Any Dealing Day 3:00 pm CET (Luxembourg time)
+Any Dealing Day 3:00 pm CET (Luxembourg

+time)